-Blackberry and iPhone can roam to China, but data roaming could be expensive.
-Check with your phone carrier for their special internal roaming plan.
-You may also buy a SIM card in China to use it on your cell phone if your phone is unlocked.
-You may also get an unlocked tri-band (multi-band) mobile phone from the States (Canada), and buy a local SIM card as soon as they arrive in China.
+Both Blackberry and iPhone can roam to China, but data roaming could be expensive.
+Check with your phone carrier for their special international roaming plan.
+You may also buy a SIM card in China to use on your cell phone if your phone is unlocked.
+You may also get an unlocked tri-band (multi-band) mobile phone from the States (Canada), and buy a local SIM card as soon as you arrive in China.
 The cards are prepaid -- e.g. RMB100 will get you quite a bit of talk time and at lower cost than the hotel IDD service.

 My China Tour is paid in full.
 When can I expect to receive my travel documents?

-Usually, the packet containing air tickets, passport & Visa (if applicable), final itinerary, luggage tags, credential holder, contact information and other travel essentials will be sent out to you approximately two weeks prior to departure.
+Usually, the packet containing air tickets, passport & Visa (if applicable), final itinerary, luggage tags, name tag, contact information and other travel essentials will be sent out to you approximately two weeks prior to departure.
+For our “Special” tours (except for The Mighty Yangtze), you will be emailed the documents within two weeks prior to departure.

 I received my travel documents but cannot locate all airline segments, did I miss anything?

-Air tickets for some China internal flights may be issued in China and will be given to you by your China tour guides.
+Air tickets for some of the China internal flights may be issued in China and will be given to you by your China tour guides.

-Who will take care of us while we are on China Spree Tour?
+Who will take care of us while we are on a China Spree Tour?

-Your National Guide is a licensed professional who gives you a personal care and is accessible 24 hours a day throughout your trip in mainland China (For tours in Hong Kong you only have a Hong Kong local guide).
-For your convenience, your National guide will give his/her cell phone to you at the beginning of your China tour.
+Your National Guide is a licensed professional who will give you personal care and is accessible 24 hours a day throughout your trip in mainland China.
+For tours in Hong Kong you only have a Hong Kong local guide.
+For your convenience, your National guide will give his/her cell phone number to you at the beginning of your China tour.